Apprentice Program Information

 • Have a state certified appraiser to serve as a supervisor before applying for an Apprentice Permit.

 • An applicant for an Apprentice Permit must successfully complete the necessary hours of Board-approved qualifying education for the license or certification being sought.
 It is recommended that all courses be taken from one course provider to ensure that instruction is received in all elements of appraisal principles and practices.

 • Education credit is granted only when the length of a course is at least fifteen (15) hours and an examination is successfully completed.
 Original certificates of completion from the course provider must be submitted for each course when applying for an Apprentice Permit.

 • All courses must be entered on the Course Tracking Worksheet and be submitted with the application.

-• No credit will be given for home study, correspondence or Internet courses.
+• No credit will be given for home study or correspondence.

 • After successfully completing the required education and having a commitment from a Board-approved certified appraiser to serve as a supervisor, an individual may apply for an Apprentice Permit.